THE BOOK

 The story of the saving of and history of the Str.
 Delta Queen including

 personal accounts from those involved with her over the years.
-Site has a

-wonderful bulletin board for sharing your stories and inquiries.
-A great place for anyone interested in steamboats to hang out, share information, or ask others for theirs.
+A great place for anyone interested in steamboats to hang out, share information,

-See information on our past river adventures under their Delta Queen crew and friends section.
+See information on our past river adventures under their Delta Queen

 Has direct link to Amazon.com steamboat book site.